|

 maximum peril to fight for a world free from want

+and fear.
 It is the voice of Harry Truman

 helping post war Europe resist communist